 If Milk Chocolate is Your Fave…

 If you have read our All About White Chocolate, or All About Dark Chocolate you might know where this is going…YES you can eat milk chocolate on the low FODMAP diet!
-You just have to stick with portion sizes.
-Monash recommends a ¾ ounce/20 g portion as allowable – due to the lactose.

-The fine print in the Monash app suggests that larger amounts should be avoided IF you malabsorb lactose.
-If you do not malabsorb lactose, you can certainly try larger servings.
+They do still include the language that existed before, which suggests that larger amounts of milk chocolate should be avoided IF you malabsorb lactose.
+If you do not malabsorb lactose, you could certainly try larger servings.

 Also, as this article will explain, one milk chocolate might have much more or less lactose than another.
 “Darker” milk chocolates with higher cacao percentages might be tolerated in larger portions.